kpunith8/Links-and-Tutorials/General Topics/Git basics to advanced concepts.md

 - Best Practice: Only change the history for commits that have not yet been pushed `eg:` `master` has changed since started my feature and to bring feature branch up to date with `master`

-- rebase finds the merge base, cherry-picks all the commits, and reassings the branch pointer
+- rebase finds the merge base, cherry-picks all the commits, and re assings the branch pointer
 ```
 git rebase master
 ```